manuelhuber/manuel-huber.de/_posts/2017-09-23-modify-prefab-via-scriptableobjects.md

 <img src="https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/RogueBuilder.png?resize=488%2C203" alt="" width="488" height="203" class="alignnone size-full wp-image-37" srcset="https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/RogueBuilder.png?w=488 488w, https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/RogueBuilder.png?resize=300%2C125 300w, https://i2.wp.com/manuel-huber.de/wp-content/uploads/2017/09/RogueBuilder.png?resize=224%2C93 224w" sizes="(max-width: 488px) 100vw, 488px" data-recalc-dims="1" />

-If you copy paste my code you will notice that there&#8217;s no field for &#8220;AttackDamage&#8221; or &#8220;ProjectilePrefab&#8221; &#8211; that&#8217;s because they are both marked to be hidden (line 08 & 10).
+If you copy paste my code you will notice that there's no field for "AttackDamage" or "ProjectilePrefab" - that's because they are both marked to be hidden (line 08 & 10).
 We only want one of them to be visible depending on if Melee or Range is selected.
 For this we need a CustomEditor.

 ## Step 3: CustomEditor (optional)

-Having both &#8220;AttackDamage&#8221; and &#8220;ProjectilePrefab&#8221; visible even though only 1 will be used isn&#8217;t a problem, but it isn&#8217;t neat either.
+Having both "AttackDamage" and "ProjectilePrefab" visible even though only 1 will be used isn't a problem, but it isn't neat either.
 So I decided to fix it.

-On line 04 we call the base method &#8211; if we didn&#8217;t do this we would have to manually create a field for every single property!
+On line 04 we call the base method - if we didn't do this we would have to manually create a field for every single property!
 Too much work!
-So we build the default inspector (which hides &#8220;AttackDamage&#8221; & &#8220;ProjectilePrefab&#8221;) and then add only on of those depending on the selection of AttackType (line 9 & 11-12).
+So we build the default inspector (which hides "AttackDamage" & "ProjectilePrefab") and then add only on of those depending on the selection of AttackType (line 9 & 11-12).

 ```csharp
 [CustomEditor(typeof(CharacterBuilder), true, isFallback = true)]